Why is Repair a Bedrock Skill in Couples Therapy?

 You may not realize this, but we’re not so good as a species at this new-fangled intimacy stuff.
-The fact is, most of us don’t know how to repair with our partners.
+The fact is most of us don’t know how to repair with our partners. after a fight

-In his book, The Science of Trust, Dr. John Gottman explains that because of this deficit, 91% of our time spent together as a couple is actually spent as a foursome…because when you’re not emotionally available with your real partner, you’re probably in deep communion with the partner in your head.
+In his book, The Science of Trust, Dr. John Gottman explains that because of this deficit, 91% of our time spent together as a couple is spent as a foursome…because when you’re not emotionally available with your real partner, you may be in deep communion with the partner in your head.

-That’s why I want to talk to you about one of the most powerful interventions in science-based couples therapy…the Gottman Repair Checklist.
+That’s why this post talks to you about one of the most powerful interventions in science-based couples therapy…the Gottman Repair Checklist.

 The difference between good mothers and bad mothers, is not the commission of errors, but what they do with them.
 Donald Winnicott.